Thanood/monterey-user-manual/introduction/quick_guide_through_the_user_manual.md

 ___Please check the section [Monterey and module loaders]() before creating any applications with Monterey.___

 #### 2. [Installing Monterey](../installing_monterey.html)
-Information on how to download and install Monterey for all covered platforms.
+Information on how to download and install Monterey for all covered (Windows, OSX and Linux) platforms.

 #### 3. [Preferences](../preferences.html)
 This chapter defines the user preferences and the related default values.